smariyamm/KWK-2025-DataScience-Fundamentals-Challenge-SM/README.md

 ## Problem Statement

-Over the years cyberattacks have continued to grow, they have become more frequent and extremly sophisticated costing businesses and organizations billions of dollars while affected millions of victims who have theirsensitive data exposed.
+Over the years cyberattacks have continued to grow, they have become more frequent and extremly sophisticated costing businesses and organizations billions of dollars while affected millions of victims who have their sensitive data exposed.
 Beacuse of the nature of cyber attacks, thousands of causes are documented every year but its not always clear which vulnerabilites are most commonly exploited and which attack methods adversaries favor.

 Finding my way through this challenge I plan to seek answers to two key questions: